lucgagan/auto-playwright/README.md

 ## ZeroStep

-The inspiration of this project is [ZeroStep](https://zerostep.io/).
-ZeroStep implements equivalent API in a more robust way using proprietary backend.
-Auto Playwright was developed seeking to understand the technology behind ZeroStep and to set a foundation for open-source version of their software.
-For production usage, I recommend using ZeroStep.
+This project draws its inspiration from [ZeroStep](https://zerostep.io/).
+ZeroStep offers a similar API but with a more robust implementation through its proprietary backend.
+Auto Playwright was created with the aim of exploring the underlying technology of ZeroStep and establishing a basis for an open-source version of their software.
+For production environments, I suggest opting for ZeroStep.

+Here's a side-by-side comparison of Auto Playwright and ZeroStep:

-Below is a comparative overview between Auto Playwright and ZeroStep:
+Here is a side-by-side comparison between Auto Playwright and ZeroStep:

 |Criteria|Auto Playwright|ZeroStep|
 |---|---|---|